-With the Bay Area’s Rova Saxophone Quartet performing their electrified re-imagining of John Coltrane’s 1966 recording Ascension on Sunday (along with a work from avant-garde giant Butch Morris), we look back at this pivotal album that marked a major evolution of Coltrane’s approach and helped usher in the era of free jazz.
+We look back at John Coltrane’s 1966 recording Ascension, a pivotal album that marked a major evolution of Coltrane’s approach and helped usher in the era of free jazz.

 The idea of freedom from melodic, harmonic, and rhythmic "rules" was certainly not a new conception, with artists like Charles Mingus, Jackie McLean, Albert Ayler, and Cecil Taylor expanding beyond the standard forms, and four and a half years before Ascension, Ornette Coleman had recorded his monumental Free Jazz: A Collective Improvisation.
 For Coltrane, the change was a carefully considered move from an artist who felt he had to push the music forward, even if he wasn’t sure how.
 Hearing Coleman was deciding factor.
 In an interview with Jazz Magazine in 1963, Coltrane said: